 For example, one of the agency’s recent projects reviewed the northern spotted owl habitat.
 The review found that the forest near Mount Rainier was too dense for the owls, hindering their ability to fly between trees.
 Using Esri data and Remsoft Woodstock models, the DNR was able to demonstrate the benefits of selectively thinning the forest to give the owls more breathing room.

-One of the main benefits of the Esri-Remsoft solution was the ability to communicate the plan spatially.
+One of the main benefits of the Esri-Remsoft solution was the ability to communicate the forest plan spatially.
 By providing key stakeholders with high-level visuals of how the DNR’s proposal would affect outcomes, including the size of the habitat and revenue from harvests, consensus became easier to secure.

 We can write pages and pages of reports, show table after table of data and talk for hours about the benefit of a particular decision, but when we show a map with how that decision will affect habitat, revenue or the forest, our stakeholders immediately understand the decision at hand,” said Angus Brodie, Assistant Division Manager, Washington State Department of Natural Resources.